ConnorCogged/AltDetection/README.md

 - No favorite games (because [Cracked Combat](https://www.roblox.com/games/9087033497) must be there)
 - Not in a group
 - No paid Roblox cosmetics or gamepasses

+# ‼ WARNING: PLEASE MAKE SURE TO ENABLE HTTPSERVICE REPLACE proxyEndpoints WITH YOUR OWN PROXY ‼